DD2480VT24-G24/DD2480G24-2/SPEC.md

 ### GitHub Status Updates:
 - Uses the GitHub Statuses API to set the commit status.
 [See Github Commit Statuses](https://docs.github.com/en/rest/commits/statuses?apiVersion=2022-11-28)
-- Marks the status as pending when tests commence.
+- Marks the status as pending when build and tests commence.
-- Updates the status to success or failure upon test completion, depending on the test results, and provides the test output.
+- Updates the status to success or failure upon build and test completion, depending on the results, and provides the output.

 ### Security and Authentication:
 - Securely handles GitHub access tokens